MelVincentVallecera/high-low-card-game/README.md

 Features
 * High Low Card Game
-* Highscore system using Firebase
+* Cloud Highscore system using Firebase

 Create an app that implements a high-low card game with the following specs: